Stata's power command performs power and sample-size analysis (PSS). Its features include PSS for cluster randomized designs (CRDs).

 By default, power plots the required number of clusters in the treatment group on the y axis.
 As the intraclass correlation increases from 0.1 to 0.5, the required number of practices in the treatment group increases from 6 to 15.

-Learn more about Stata's power and sample size features.
+Learn more about Stata's power, precision, and sample-size features.

 Read more about PSS for cluster randomized designs: